 On the merchant side, it costs a merchant more money to process a credit card transaction than it does a debit card transaction.
 This has no real impact on the consumer unless the merchant adds a percentage to the transaction amount to pay for credit card processing fees.

 Using Credit Instead of Debit

 Going back to the idea of using credit cards instead of debit cards, it’s important to understand the reasoning behind this.

 First, credit card companies provide cardholders with fraud protection.
 Unless an individual’s bank provides this type of protection with the bank account, a debit card isn’t going to have this protection.
 Fraud protection can come in handy if someone skims your card information.
 It’s generally much safer if someone steals from your line of credit fraudulently as opposed to stealing from your bank account directly.

 Second, a credit card directly impacts your credit report, whereas a debit card doesn’t appear on your report.
 You need to use a credit card at some point if you want to establish your credit history.
 When using a line of credit, you must pay back what you borrow and do so on time so that the payment is positively recorded on your credit report.
 When you use a debit card, you’re simply subtracting from your bank account.
 Of course, if you have excessive credit card debt, you shouldn’t be spending like crazy with your credit card OR debit card.

 Drawing the Line

 It is easier to draw the line between credit and debit cards based on where the funding comes from and the impact they have on your credit.
 For instance, a debit card that can be “used as a credit card” isn’t really being used like a credit card – it doesn’t pull from a line of credit.
-Having a Visa or MasterCard logo on the card simply allows you to use it where credit cards are accepted since some places, such as online stores, can’t take a PIN to complete a transaction.
+Having a Visa or MasterCard logo on the card simply allows you to use it where credit cards are accepted since some places can’t take a PIN to complete a transaction.